ash1sh95/ash1sh95/README.md

 ---

 ### 🧩 About Me
-*"Currently hacking on agentic AI—building LLM-native workflows that think, reason, and act."*
+*Currently hacking on agentic AI—building LLM-native workflows that think, reason, and act.*
 Let’s build something transformative. ⚡